Azure/fleet/charts/member-agent/README.md

 ## Override Azure cloud config

-**If PropertyProvider feature is enabled, then a cloud configuration is required.**
+**If PropertyProvider feature is set to azure, then a cloud configuration is required.**
 Cloud configuration provides resource metadata and credentials for `fleet-member-agent` to manipulate Azure resources.
 It's embedded into a Kubernetes secret and mounted to the pods.
 The values can be modified under `config.cloudConfig` section in values.yaml or can be provided as a separate file.